Docs

 Right side panel — Use the right panel to view and work with your own files, write notes, browse the web, and more without leaving your chat.
 Press Cmd + T (macOS) or Ctrl + T (Windows/Linux) to open the panel switcher and choose from:

-• Files — Browse and open project files
+• Files — Browse and open project files (including inline video preview for .mp4, .webm, .mov, .avi)

 • Notes — Write markdown notes